Stocks slide on news of Trump's positive Covid-19 test - KRDO

 The last jobs report before the election was supposed to be the big market-moving news on Friday.
 But President Trump’s stunning announcement that he and First Lady Melania have tested positive for Covid-19 has changed all of that.

-Stocks around the globe tumbled after Trump tweeted the news, which has injected yet another whopping dose of uncertainty into the market.
-The Dow tumbled nearly 200 points, or 0.7%, in early trading and the S&P 500 and Nasdaq were down 1.3% and 1.8% following the opening bell.
+Stocks around the globe tumbled after Trump tweeted the news, which injected yet another whopping dose of uncertainty into the market.
+The Dow was slightly lower in mid-afternoon trading.

+The S&P 500 fell 0.6% and tech stocks were hit particularly hard.
+The Nasdaq was down nearly 2%.

-But the drop was not as bad as some had feared.
-Futures were pointing to a bigger decline before the market opened.
+But the stock market drop was not as bad as some had feared.
+Futures were pointing to a bigger decline before the market opened Friday.

-Oil prices also plummeted 5% in early trading Friday.
-Gold was down slightly, too, while the yield on the benchmark 10-year US Treasury bond was relatively flat.
+“My knee-jerk reaction to the Trump news is that I’m pleasantly surprised by how little reaction there has been in stocks.
+The fact that the market is not down much more, especially given the mediocre jobs report, is a good sign,” said Mark Hackett, chief of investment research at Nationwide.

 The US government said Friday morning that 661,000 jobs were added in September as the economy slowly recovers from the worst of the Covid-19 pandemic this spring.
 But that was a smaller jobs bump than economists were expecting.